Swan River Colony

 The Swan River Colony, also known as the Swan River Settlement, or just Swan River, was a British colony established in 1829 on the Swan River.
 This initial settlement place on the Swan River was soon named Perth, and it became the capital city of Western Australia.

 The name was a pars pro toto for Western Australia.
-In 1831, the military outpost Frederick Town was transferred from the Colony of New South Wales to the Swan River Colony and renamed Albany, and on 6 February 1832, the Swan River Colony was renamed the Colony of Western Australia, when the colony's founding lieutenant-governor, Captain James Stirling, belatedly received his commission.
+In 1831, the military outpost Frederick Town, Colony of New South Wales (Fremantle Town) was transferred from the Colony of New South Wales to the Swan River Colony and renamed Albany, and on 6 February 1832, the Swan River Colony was renamed the Colony of Western Australia, when the colony's founding lieutenant-governor, Captain James Stirling, belatedly received his commission.
 However, the name Swan River Colony remained in informal use for many years.